 Pastor / Church Planter – Caltanissetta, Italy

 Nazzareno (Reno) pastors a church in Caltanissetta, Italy where he is working to train men to advance church planting and provide leadership for the groups of believers that are forming throughout the region.
 Brother Reno is also the founder and director of Alfa & Omega – a publishing ministry dedicated to translating and publishing theologically sound resources in Italian.
-He is married to Giovanna and together they have three children.
+He and his wife Giovanna have three children.

 Testimony of Conversion

-A few months after my conversion I began to ask myself about God’s will for my future.
-The strong desire to share the gospel of grace motivated me to be involved in every church activity - evangelism or any other opportunity to serve in the churches.
-I used all my “free time” studying the Bible and reading every good book I could find in Italian.
+A few months after my conversion, I began to ask myself about God’s will for my future.
+The strong desire to share the gospel of grace motivated me to be involved in every church activity, evangelism, or any other opportunity to serve in the churches.
+I used all my “free time” studying the Bible and reading every good book that I could find in Italian.

-In 1988, I graduated from the university with a degree in Natural Sciences, which allowed me to teach secondary and high school students.
-After my graduation, I attended a three year course in theology in Rome at the Assemblies of God Bible school.
-During that time (1990) I married Giovanna, and after graduation, in July of 1992, I entered the ministry.
+In 1988, I graduated from university with a degree in Natural Sciences, which allowed me to teach secondary and high school students.
+After my graduation, I attended a three-year course in theology in Rome at the Assemblies of God (AoG) Bible school.
+During that time (1990), I married Giovanna, and after graduation, in July of 1992, I entered the ministry.
 I served several AoG churches in the Messina area.

 My first years in the pastoral ministry were crucial for a better understanding of the gospel of grace and of the work of a pastor.
-Studying the Bible in greater depth, reading Charles Spurgeon, John Owen, Martyn Lloyd-Jones, Jonathan Edwards, Reformed Systematic theologies, the biographies of George Whitefield and William Carey and the works of Luther and Calvin, all caused a “revolution” in my mind, heart, and practice.
+Studying the Bible in greater depth and reading Charles Spurgeon, John Owen, Martyn Lloyd-Jones, Jonathan Edwards, Reformed systematic theologies, the biographies of George Whitefield and William Carey, and the works of Luther and Calvin all caused a “revolution” in my mind, heart, and practice.

-In late 1994, I was asked by the denomination to move to Caltanissetta.
-In this new environment I had to face many challenges.
+In late 1944, I was asked by the denomination to move to Caltanissetta.
+In this new environment, I had to face many challenges.
 There was a lot of work to do.
-I had the responsibility to preach almost every day (eight times a week), and I taught plainly and openly what I had learned and believed and took several steps to implement in the churches my new doctrinal understanding.
+I had the responsibility to preach almost every day (eight times a week), and I taught plainly and openly what I had learned and believed, and I took several steps to implement in the churches my new doctrinal understanding.
 In 1997, I was elected as an overseer of over 300 churches in Sicily.
-I did not hide my belief even among the other pastors and the differences of my ministry were noted.
+I did not hide my belief even among the other pastors, and the differences of my ministry were noted.
 Finally, the denomination tried to force me to renounce my beliefs, and at my denial, I was cast out with the charge of being a “radical.”
-The effect was my immediate removal from the pulpit, the loss of the parsonage within ten days, and the loss of salary.
-It was October 1998, I was thirty-four and my two boys were six and three years old.
+The effect was my immediate removal from the pulpit, the loss of parsonage within ten days, and the loss of salary.
+It was October 1998.
+I was thirty-four and my two boys were six and three years old.